 Attend storytime at the library.
 If the kids are ready, have them attend on their own.
 Afterward, find a few books to check out or hang out in the play area.

 Plan a day out at one of the smaller zoos.
-Small zoos = much more manageable.
-If you want to get one on one time, go to one like the Randall Oaks Zoo where you’re able to feed or brush their animals.
+Small zoos are much more manageable for kids these days.
+If you want to get one on one time, go to one like the Randall Oaks Zoo or Cosley Zoo where you’re able to feed or brush their animals.

 Enjoy Instagram fun with street art.
-Selfies await at any of these awesome murals dotting the city.
+Selfies await at any of these awesome murals dotting the city and suburbs.
 For iconic Chicago, you can’t miss the “Greetings from Chicago” mural at 2226 N. Milwaukee Ave.

 Get on the water.
 Let’s face it, boats are super fun, but can your little one really sit through a two-hour boat tour?
 For a short, but sweet, ride try a water taxi ride instead.